 - What if someone is stuck in an elevator?

-Candles (torches, and all other exposed flames) are still against College policy during a power outage.
+Candles (torches, and all other exposed flames) are still against University policy during a power outage.
 The risk of causing a fire is even greater during this time.

 Yes, the water system is not linked to the electrical system except to heat the water.
 You may flush and wash your hands during an outage but you will not have hot water.

-After investigating and identifying the problem, the Physical Plant will notify Residence Life staff, who will notify the students.
+After investigating and identifying the problem, the Physical Plant will notify the Housing and Residence Life staff, who will notify the students, if necessary.

 Hallway emergency lights have battery packs which, when fully charged, will provide 90 minutes of backup light.
-If the emergency lights are not sufficient, the cafeteria will also be open for students during an extended power outage.
+If the emergency lights are not sufficient, the Drysdale Student Center will also be open for students during an extended power outage.

-Call security!
+Call Campus Safety & Security!
 Security will call the elevator maintenance crew and/or the fire department.